zoekirsh/ruby-basics-assessment-newsletter/README.md

 ### 3. Fix logic error in `calculate_recipients`

 When people subscribe to the newsletter, they are added to `SUBSCRIBED`.
 When people unsubscribe from the newsletter, they are added to `UNSUBSCRIBED`.
 We need to avoid sending the newsletter to anyone who has unsubscribed. `calculate_recipients` should return an array.
-None of the emails in the `UNSUBSCRIBED` array should appear in the results.
+None of the emails in the `UNSUBSCRIBED` array should appear in the results array returned.

 Right now, it's not working.
 When we run `ruby newsletter.rb`, we can see that `cedricschmidt@robel.io` is getting included in the recipients, despite appearing in the `UNSUBSCRIBED` array.

 Figure out why the method is not working and update it so that it works correctly.
 You can check if your version is working by looking at the output -`cedricschmidt@robel.io` should be gone from the beginning, and the last recipient should be `luiswisoky@mcdermottpadberg.com`.

+Your `calculate_recipients` method should return a new array - it should not change the `SUBSCRIBERS` array.

 ### 4. Write the body of `print_article` to print a string with the formatted article